anmagx/frankentrack/README.md

 With Frankentrack, you're pretty much only limited by the number of sensor readings you can achieve per second, which can easily go into the hundreds - while with a more traditional 3-point tracking, your bottleneck will be the camera (framerate/inherent latency introduced by image processing/compression).
 With some careful calibration, you can get an incredibly responsive system.
 My example runs at about 120Hz.

+I've also found that with this solution I can get away with lower filter settings in opentrack, so for me the movement feels considerably less spongy.

 **Precision**

-In 3-point tracking, the precision of your solution hinges on the construction of your LED-clip.
+In 3-point tracking, the precision of your solution hinges on the construction of your LED-clip and the angle of it to your camera.
 Wider distances between the LEDs offer more precise measurements, but increase overall package size and bulkiness.
 Also, since you tend to wear the clip on either the left or the right side, rotations may be more consistent in one direction than the other.

 Frankentrack is equally stable in each movement direction.
 The yaw drift is barely noticeable and blends in with the natural inconsistencies introduced by human movement.
 It is also recentered gradually each time you look straight ahead, leading to long term stability.